Ninety-three percent of Bucknell first-year students return as sophomores. This is due in no small part to the excellence of our faculty.

 Each year the Office of the Provost has the opportunity to recognize superior teaching skills with these awards:

-Six members of the Bucknell University faculty were honored with awards recognizing their teaching and scholarly accomplishments during the 165th Commencement ceremony on Sunday, May 17.
+Six Bucknell University faculty members were presented with awards that recognized their scholarly accomplishments during the 166th Commencement on Sunday, May 22, 2016.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.